-Independent Board Committee is composed of independent Non-Executive Directors who do not have a material interest in relevant transactions.

-An Independent Board Committee is established by the Board as and when required to manage any related party transactions.
+INDEPENDENT BOARD COMMITTEE CURRENT MEMBERSHIP PURPOSE An Independent Board Committee is composed of independent Non-Executive Directors who do not have An Independent Board Committee is established by the Board as and when required to manage any related party transactions. a material interest in the relevant transactions.
 During the financial year ended 31 December 2022, the Independent Board Committee met for the purposes of considering transactions between or involving the Company and its majority shareholder, Yankuang Energy.